Best Roth IRA accounts of 2025

 Interactive Brokers

 Interactive Brokers does everything that traders and professionals need, and does it at high quality.
-It excels at global trading and reach, speedy execution and its advanced trading platforms.
-In short, Interactive Brokers is great for advanced traders.
+It excels at global trading and speedy execution, and it offers advanced trading platforms.
+In short, Interactive Brokers is great for active and expert traders.

-Interactive Brokers charges no commissions on stock and ETF trades for its lite tier, which compares well with Schwab and Fidelity, and the broker charges a half-cent per share in its Pro tier, with a $1 minimum trade.
+Interactive Brokers charges no commissions on U.S. exchange-listed stock and ETF trades for its IBKR Lite tier, which compares well with Schwab and Fidelity, and the broker charges a half-cent per share in its Pro fixed tier, with a $1 minimum trade.

-If you’re rifling through shares as an active trader, though, you may appreciate the broker’s volume-based discounts.
-Options pricing has no base commission and a per-contract fee of 65 cents, making it highly competitive.
-Interactive Brokers also does surprisingly well on mutual funds, offering more than 18,000 without a transaction fee.
+If you’re an especially active trader, though, you may appreciate the broker’s volume-based discounts.
+Options pricing has no additional base commission and a per-contract fee of 65 cents for IBKR Lite traders, making it highly competitive.
+Interactive Brokers also does surprisingly well on mutual funds, offering more than 20,000 without a transaction fee.

 At Interactive Brokers, you can trade almost anything that trades on a public exchange: stocks, bonds, futures, metals, cryptocurrency and more.
 Plus, you can access virtually any world market to make a trade, so the investing world is really at your fingertips.
 Altogether, these attributes make Interactive Brokers a top pick for active traders.